vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 ### Inorder Traversal
 ```
     // inorder A+B
-    public void inorder(TreeNode listNode){
+    public void inorder(TreeNode node){
-       if(listNode == null)
+       if(node == null)
            return;

-       inorder(listNode.left);           //  A [Traverse left of the listNode]
+       inorder(node.left);           //  A [Traverse left of the node]
-       System.out.println(listNode.val); //  + [Print listNode]
+       System.out.println(node.val); //  + [Print node]
-       inorder(listNode.right)           //  B [Traverse right of the listNode]
+       inorder(node.right)           //  B [Traverse right of the node]
     }
 ```
 ```
     public List<Integer> inorderTraversal(TreeNode root) {
         List<Integer> inOrderedList = new ArrayList<>();

-        Stack<TreeNode> stack = new Stack();        // We are not adding the listNode to the stack, since we need to traverse to the leftmost listNode first
+        Stack<TreeNode> stack = new Stack();        // We are not adding the node to the stack, since we need to traverse to the leftmost node first
-        TreeNode current = root;                    // *** We add the listNode to the current to traverse to the leftmost listNode before printing the listNode.
+        TreeNode current = root;                    // *** We add the node to the current to traverse to the leftmost node before printing the node.

         // A+B (Left Node Right)
         while (current != null || !stack.empty()) {
             // When current != null - Push current element into stack & update current pointer
             // When the left of Node (L/A) is null, traverse the right Node.
-            // For the right listNode, traverse again its left side until its left is null
+            // For the right node, traverse again its left side until its left is null
             if (current != null) {
                 stack.push(current);                // *** We push the element to the stack, to be processed when current is null
                 current = current.left;             // A
-            }else{ // While iterating to the left of a listNode, when current becomes null, we process the topmost element in the stack
+            }else{ // While iterating to the left of a node, when current becomes null, we process the topmost element in the stack
                 // At this point, we pop the top most element from the stack, and Print it
                 TreeNode poppedNode = stack.pop();  // +
                 inOrderedList.add(poppedNode.val);
-                // and then assign its right listNode to the current, to traverse its left subtree
+                // and then assign its right node to the current, to traverse its left subtree
                 current = poppedNode.right;         // B
             }
         }